 Clinical signs of facial paralysis vary with the location, severity, and chronicity of the lesion.
 If a unilateral lesion is located in the facial nucleus or proximal portion of the facial nerve, paresis or paralysis of the eyelids, ears, lips, and nostrils on that side are seen.
 A lesion of the auriculopalpebral branch of the facial nerve, near the zygomatic arch, results in paresis or paralysis of the eyelids and ear only.
 A lesion of the palpebral branch of the facial nerve, crossing the zygomatic arch, results in paresis or paralysis of the eyelids only.
 A lesion of the buccal branch of the facial nerve, as it courses along the surface of the masseter muscles, results in paresis or paralysis of the lips and nostrils only.

-In small animals with facial paralysis, the palpebral fissure may be slightly larger on the affected side; in horses and food animals, the palpebral fissure is slightly smaller owing to a loss of tone in the frontalis muscles above the eyelid.
+In small animals with facial paralysis, the palpebral fissure may be slightly larger on the affected side; in horses and food animals, the palpebral fissure is slightly smaller because of a loss of tone in the frontalis muscles above the eyelid.
 When the medial or lateral canthus of the eyelids or cornea are touched, the eyelids do not close, but the eyeball will retract into the orbit (if the trigeminal and abducent nerves are functioning properly).
 The third eyelid will passively elevate as the globe retracts.
 If both eyes are tested simultaneously, movement on each side can be compared.
 When the animal is unable to blink the eye, corneal irritation may result in excessive tear production.
-In acute denervation, the ear carriage is often lower on the side of the lesion in all species, but in chronic denervation with muscle fibrosis, the ear carriage may be higher.
+In acute denervation, the ear carriage is often lower on the side of the lesion in all species, but in chronic denervation with muscle fibrosis and contracture, the ear carriage may be higher.
 The fibrosis of the auricular muscles can be palpated, and the ear becomes adhered in the abnormal position.
 In acute lesions, the lips on the paralyzed side may hang loosely, exposing mucosa.
 When the animal eats or drinks, food and fluids may fall from the lips.
 The animal may drool excessively, and food may collect between the lips and teeth.
-In chronic lesions, fibrosis of the lip muscles can be palpated, and the lip on the affected side is higher than the normal side.
+In chronic lesions, fibrosis of the lip muscles can be palpated, and the lip on the affected side is higher than on the normal side.
 In acute, unilateral lesions, the nose deviates away from the side of the lesion, owing to a loss in muscle tone on the affected side.
 In horses, the affected nostril is unable to dilate on inspiration.
 In chronic lesions, muscle fibrosis and contracture cause the nose to deviate toward the lesion, and the muscles feel firm and inflexible.
 Because the facial nerve provides sensory innervation to the distal tongue, a bitter substance such as atropine will not be recognized when placed on the distal tongue.

-Often the parasympathetic portion of the facial nerve is also affected, and tear and saliva production on the side of the lesion is reduced or absent.
-Reduced or absent tear production, with eyelid paresis or paralysis, can result in corneal ulceration.
-In cases of facial nerve paralysis, a Schirmer tear test can be used to determine if administration of artificial tears is needed.
+Often, the parasympathetic portion of the facial nerve is also affected, and tear and saliva production on the side of the lesion is reduced or absent.
+Reduced or absent tear production, with eyelid paresis or paralysis, can result in corneal exposure with resultant ulceration.
+In cases of facial nerve paralysis, a Schirmer tear test can be used to determine whether administration of artificial tears is needed.
 Reduced saliva production can result in dry mucous membranes, and food may collect in the buccal folds.
 Dryness on the side of the lesion can be detected by simultaneously palpating the mucous membranes on both sides and comparing the degree of moisture.

 Diagnosis and Treatment